INQUIRELAB/mcp-bridge-api/README.md

 ### 📦 Prerequisites

 - Node.js 18+ for MCP Bridge
-- Python 3.8+ for the MCP-Gemini Agent
+- Python 3.8+ for the Python MCP-Gemini Agent
+- React Native development environment for the mobile app

 ### 🚀 Quick Setup